agco/agco-json-api-profiles/public/profile.md

 ## Multi-Level Aggregations
-This section standardises aggregating primary or linked resources data.
+This section standardises aggregating data from primary and/or linked resources.

 ### Quick Example
 ```